 The Twenty Ten Course at Celtic Manor hosted the dramatic European victory in 2010 in wet conditions as Colin Montgomerie lead the team, featuring 6 first time players, to a one point victory during a rain-delayed Monday finish.

-The PGA Centenary Course at Gleneagles, designed with the thrill of the matches in mind, is lined up for 2014 with Le Golf National hosting the event, in 2018, for the first time in France.
+The PGA Centenary Course at Gleneagles, designed with the thrill of the matches in mind used a stadium design in 2014 and this theme continues in 2018 with Le Golf National hosting the event for the first time in France.